Rochester travel guide

 Plane

 Although Rochester doesn’t have its own airport, you can fly to London Gatwick Airport (LGW), which is located 54 km from Rochester.
-The shortest domestic flight to Rochester departs from Newquay and takes around 1h 15m.
+The shortest domestic flight to Rochester departs from Edinburgh and takes around 1h 15m.

 Train